serundeputy/sites/blog/posts/2021-04-02-what-makes-lando-different.md

 That's why new people are always hopping on [the Lando Slack](https://launchpass.com/devwithlando), where over 1.6K Lando users gather to ask questions, help each other, and share their favorite moments from Spaceballs.

-That's why we made [DevQuest](https://devquest.lando.dev/), a podcast solely dedicated to Lando users and others who are trying to liberate themselves through their adventuring in the tech world.
+That's why Lando makes [DevQuest](https://devquest.lando.dev/), a podcast solely dedicated to Lando users and others who are trying to liberate themselves through their adventuring in the tech world.

-It's why individual developers and companies [contribute to the Lando project.](https://github.com/sponsors/lando) and why we're making Lando 4.0, aiming to reduce the barriers to contributing code while increasing the possibilities of what Lando can do.
+It's why individual developers and companies [contribute to the Lando project.](https://github.com/sponsors/lando) and why Lando 4.0 will reduce the barriers to contributing code while increasing the possibilities of what Lando can do.

 ### Developers of the World Unite

 <img style="float:right; margin: 20px; object-fit:cover; border-radius:50%;" src="/images/LandoAlliance.jpg" alt="Lando liberating developers fist in the air picture." />

-Ultimately, Lando as a technology will become irrelevant, but the trust and community we've built will survive far longer than any dev tool.
+Ultimately, Lando as a technology will become irrelevant, but the Lando community and its spirit will survive far longer than any dev tool.
 We can't be solely focused on solving problems like local development, build automation, testing, deployment.
 We need to stay attuned to the broader context of our work, to the changing realities of web development.
 We need to find more ways to not only allow ourselves to thrive within the tech world, but to help others enjoy its fruits and avoid its dangers.

 Lando started because a couple of developers wanted to free their teammates from drudgery.
 Today it's expanded to help thousands of developers get more work done and collaborate more easily.
-With your power, tomorrow we could elevate thousands of new developers into creative, well-compensated careers.
+With our power united, tomorrow we could elevate thousands of new developers into creative, well-compensated careers.

 A better world is possible for all developers.
 Can we build it together?